 Filmmaker Andy Best on his life as an artist and content creator

 In this new influencer landscape, outdoor professionals adapt or die.
-Best doesn’t just film; he lets brands film him in lifestyle shoots.
+Best doesn’t just film; he lets companies film him in lifestyle shoots.
 Smith doesn’t just do the gnarliest tricks; he also throws some 360s (one full midair rotation).
 Ultrarunner and exercise scientist Stephanie Howe Violett doesn’t just post races on Instagram; she includes more off-trail exploits like cooking and university lectures.

 “People think their race results are going to get them sponsored,” says Violett, an athlete sponsored by The North Face and Clif Bar.
 “You have to have some good results early on, but then after that, I feel like if I didn’t even race, it wouldn’t matter.
 They want people who are well-spoken, who photograph well and have other skills — writing, photography or art.”